PhiVault/PhiVault--RAINBOW/readme.txt

 Rainbow Edition!

-This is a product of duck corporation.
+This is a product of Duck Corporation.
 Use Password ' unlock ' to view the archive content.
 Duck doesn't take any liability for using our product for malicious activities.